microsoft/vcpkg-docs/vcpkg/get_started/get-started-linux.md

 # Tutorial: Install and use packages on Linux with vcpkg

-This tutorial shows how to set up a C++ "Hello World" CMake project using the `fmt` library.
+This tutorial shows you how to set up a C++ "Hello World" CMake project using the `fmt` library.
 Manage dependencies, construct the application, and execute the project with the help of vcpkg.
 This guide is tailored for a Linux environment.

 ## Prerequisites

 - A terminal to work in.
 - `git`, `CMake`, and a C++ compiler installed on your system
-- vcpkg installed on your system
+- vcpkg installed on your system and on your PATH

 ## 1 - Set up the project